Dramatic Cliffs and Arches in Cabo Rojo

 The Natural Bridge

-As you walk up the driveway from the parking lot to the lighthouse, you will notice a number of small paths that lead to the west (to the right).
-We didn’t take these, though they will all (eventually) lead out to the water.
+As you walk up the driveway from the road to the lighthouse, just before the “road” curves up to the left, you will notice a path that leads to the west (to the right).
+This one will get you to the rock bridge.

 They have a gate and sign prohibiting people from going out onto the bridge.
 The bridge part that connects the rocks is only about 3 feet wide in the middle — it’s a little bit scary and a big bit dangerous.
 We do not recommend that people attempt to go out onto the natural bridge.
 Look, take photos, and admire it from the safety of solid ground.